William Murray, 1st Earl of Mansfield: Lord Chief Justice

 Anyone wishing to become a judge was required to be a Serjeant-at-law, which Murray was not; as such, he left Lincoln's Inn to join Serjeant's Inn.
 He qualified as a Serjeant-at-law on 8 November 1756, and was sworn in as Lord Chief Justice at the house of the Lord Chancellor that evening.
 Immediately afterwards he was created Baron Mansfield.

 On 19 November, he was sworn in as a Privy Counsellor.
 He suspended his duties temporarily on 5 April 1757, when appointed Chancellor of the Exchequer, due to an old custom that the Lord Chief Justice took the position when it was empty.
 He only served until 8 April, and there is no evidence of his performing anything more than the standard day-to-day duties.
 He became a cabinet minister in 1757, still serving as Lord Chief Justice, and stayed until 1765.

+The journal of James Boswell for 20 May 1768 records some ten pages of dialogue between Boswell and Mansfield.
+Boswell, an attorney whose father was a judge in the supreme courts of Scotland, describes a social visit to Mansfield's home.
+(Mansfield knew the reputation of Boswell's father, with whom he was not personally acquainted, and held him in high regard.).
+The discussion largely concerned the Douglas Cause; Boswell was an active partisan of Archibald Douglas.